eclipse-zenoh/zenoh-plugin-dds/README.md

      the zenoh subscriptions, and thus minimizing the discovery traffic (usable multiple times).
      See [this blog](https://zenoh.io/blog/2021-03-23-discovery/#leveraging-resource-generalisation) for more details.

-### Admin space
+## Admin space

 The zenoh bridge for DDS exposes and administration space allowing to browse the DDS entities that have been discovered (with their QoS), and the routes that have been established between DDS and zenoh.
-This administration space is accessible via any zenoh API, including the REST API.
+This administration space is accessible via any zenoh API, including the REST API that you can activate at `zenoh-bridge-dds` startup using the `--rest-plugin` argument.

 The `zenoh-bridge-dds` exposes this administration space with paths prefixed by `/@/service/<uuid>/dds` (where `<uuid>` is the unique identifier of the bridge instance).
 The informations are then organized with such paths:
+ - `/@/service/<uuid>/dds/version` : the bridge version
  - `/@/service/<uuid>/dds/config` : the bridge configuration
  - `/@/service/<uuid>/dds/participant/<gid>/reader/<gid>/<topic>` : a discovered DDS reader on `<topic>`
  - `/@/service/<uuid>/dds/participant/<gid>/writer/<gid>/<topic>` : a discovered DDS reader on `<topic>`
  - `/@/service/<uuid>/dds/route/from_dds/<zenoh-resource>` : a route established from a DDS writer to a zenoh resource named `<zenoh-resource>` (see [mapping rules](#mapping-dds-topics-to-zenoh-resources)).
  - `/@/service/<uuid>/dds/route/to_dds/<zenoh-resource>` : a route established from a zenoh resource named `<zenoh-resource>` (see [mapping rules](#mapping-dds-topics-to-zenoh-resources))..

 Example of queries on administration space using the REST API with the `curl` command line tool (don't forget to activate the REST API with `--rest-plugin` argument):
  - List all the DDS entities that have been discovered:
     ```bash
     curl http://localhost:8000:/@/service/**/participant/**